Anxiety

-In the UK, 85 % of students say they experience exam anxiety, and for roughly one in seven GCSE pupils that anxiety is classified as “high-level” test fear that can significantly affect exam results.
-Yet evidence shows that calming routines, healthy habits and support can push stress hormones down.
-We explain what exam anxiety is, how to identify it early, and how families can use the most up to date strategies to keep nerves settled.
+In the UK, 85 % of students say they experience exam anxiety, and for roughly one in seven GCSE pupils, that anxiety is classified as 'high-level' test fear that can significantly affect exam results.
+It's clear that GCSEs are a tough experience for UK teens, yet evidence shows that calming routines, healthy habits and support can help reduce stress hormones and make the process a little easier.
+We explain what exam anxiety is, how to identify it early, and how families can use the most up-to-date strategies to keep nerves settled.

-Exam anxiety is a stress response triggered by real or imagined pressure, unsurprisingly, about exams.
-Cortisol spikes, leading to an increased heart-rate, which can overload the working-memory needed for problem-solving and retrieving revision memories; this obviously leads to performance dips even when revision is sound.
-A 2024 SaveMyExams survey found eight in ten UK teenagers feeling “worried or very worried” in the run-up to assessments, making it one of the highest adolescent mental-health complaints.
+Exam anxiety is a stress response triggered by real or imagined pressure about exams.
+When students experience exam anxiety, their cortisol levels (the so-called stress hormone) spike, leading to an increased heart rate, which can overload the working memory needed for problem-solving and retrieving revision memories.
+These symptoms can lead to performance dips in the exam room even when the revision is sound.
+A 2024 SaveMyExams survey found eight in ten UK teenagers feeling “worried or very worried” in the run-up to assessments, making it one of the most common mental-health complaints among adolescents.

-- High-stakes culture – GCSE and A-level grades lead to university offers, apprenticeships and can feel very personal.
+• High-stakes culture - GCSE and A-level grades lead to university offers, apprenticeships and can feel very personal.
+No school exams prior to GCSEs have so much impact on future study and careeer paths, so this pressure is unfamiliar and often overwhelming.

-- 24/7 comparison – Social feeds constantly share classmates’ successes and failures; even an unused phone on the desk saps focus (The Times).
+• 24/7 comparison - Social media feeds constantly share classmates’ successes and failures; even an unused phone on the desk saps focus (The Times).

-- Neurology – The brain’s fight, flight, or freeze mechanism struggles to tell the difference between life threatening situations from low grades, flooding the body with adrenaline.
+• Neurology - The brain’s fight, flight, or freeze mechanism developed in a time long before exams, and struggles to tell the difference between life-threatening situations (such as being chased by bears!) and non-life-threatening ones, such as low grades, flooding the body with adrenaline.

-- Learning differences – Students with ADHD, dyslexia or autism often battle extra executive-function load, magnifying anxiety.
+• Learning differences - Students with ADHD, dyslexia or autism often battle extra executive-function load, magnifying anxiety.
+Exams require huge amounts of memorisation, which is very daunting for students who may struggle with working memory.

 Spotting the signs